jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/subclassing-lesson/readme.md

 What we have covered so far are all of the basics you need to build a class and create a subclass using it.

-> Check:  Ask the students to come up with another property for Shape, and how we would modify the Shape constructor and super call to accommodate that.
-Example: dimensions (2D, 3D)

 <a name="guided-practice"></a>